-Tramadol, like all opioid analgesics, has the potential for misuse and addiction.
-While it is considered to have a lower potential for dependence (unlike opioids such as morphine), tramadol dependence can still occur, particularly if used for longer periods of time.3
+Use of tramadol—like all opioid analgesics—presents a high risk of misuse and addiction.
+While it is considered to have a lower potential for dependence than opioids like morphine, tramadol dependence can still occur, particularly if it is used for long periods of time.3

-With long-term tramadol use, a person’s brain can get used to its effects; this is known as tolerance.
-As a person develops tolerance, they may begin to need higher doses to experience the same effects as before.4
+With long-term tramadol use, a person’s brain can get used to its effects.
+This is known as tolerance.
+As a person develops tolerance, they may begin to need higher doses of the drug to experience the same effects as before.4

-After repeated tramadol use, people may develop physiological dependence.
-When dependence develops, should tramadol be abruptly stopped, a person may experience a range of potentially uncomfortable withdrawal symptoms.4
+With repeated tramadol use, people may develop physiological dependence.
+When dependence develops, should tramadol use abruptly cease, a person may experience a range of potentially uncomfortable withdrawal symptoms.4

-Neither tolerance nor physical dependence alone necessarily mean someone is addicted to tramadol.
-However, both tolerance and dependence may in some cases contribute to compulsive patterns of use that are common to opioid use disorders.
+Neither tolerance nor physical dependence alone mean someone is addicted to tramadol.
+However, both tolerance and dependence may, in some cases, contribute to compulsive patterns of use that are common to opioid use disorders.
 Tramadol addiction and other opioid use disorders are characterized by compulsive or uncontrolled use that can lead to potentially harmful consequences and/or long-lasting changes to the brain.4

 Signs of Tramadol Abuse

-Substance use disorders, like those involving tramadol, are not always easy to recognize.
+Substance use disorders—like those involving tramadol—are not always easy to recognize.
 Thus, diagnosis is best left to a medical professional.
-However, if within a 12-month period you or a loved one show two or more of the following examples of problematic tramadol use, you may meet the criteria for diagnosis of a substance use disorder involving tramadol.
+However, if, within a 12 month period, you or a loved one shows 2 or more of the following examples of problematic tramadol use, you may meet the criteria for diagnosis of a substance use disorder involving tramadol.

 The Diagnostic and Statistical Manual of Mental Disorders (5th edition) criteria for an opioid use disorder involving tramadol include:6